bhoffman0/CSAwesome2/_sources/HiddenFiles/peer_int_U8.rst

    :answer_d: getHeight() * getWidth()/2
    :answer_e: None of the above
    :correct: d
    :feedback_a: Incorrect.
-Due to zero-based indexing, the statement "aaa < this.getHeight()" will execute this.getHeight() times.
+Due to zero-based indexing, the statement "aaa &lt; this.getHeight()" will execute this.getHeight() times.
 Ex.
 For an image of width 4, aaa will take on the values 0 1 2 and 3, for a total of 4 values.
    :feedback_b: Incorrect.
-Due to zero-based indexing, the statement "aaa < this.getHeight()" will execute this.getHeight() times.
+Due to zero-based indexing, the statement "aaa &lt; this.getHeight()" will execute this.getHeight() times.
 Ex.
 For an image of width 4, aaa will take on the values 0 1 2 and 3, for a total of 4 values.
    :feedback_c: Incorrect.
 Examine how the first loop is incremented with "aaa++", but the second loop is incremented with "bbb = bbb + 2";
    :feedback_d: Correct.
-Due to zero-based indexing, the statement "aaa < this.getHeight()" will execute this.getHeight() times.
+Due to zero-based indexing, the statement "aaa &lt; this.getHeight()" will execute this.getHeight() times.
 The number of potential iterations is cut in half due to the second for loop using "bbb = bbb + 2" to increment.
    :feedback_e: Incorrect.
 Examine both the less than conditions and the way the for loops are incremented.

     How many iterations of the loop body are executed?